krisCrossApplesauce/holbertonschool-AirBnB_clone/README.md

 ## Command Line Interpreter with the following Requisites and Functionalities
 * Built upon the CMD module
+* Save user-made changes into json file storage
+* Operate on objects individually using commands
 * Create a new instance of BaseModel and save it to JSON and prints the ID
+*   create: creates new instance of basemodel, saves it to json type file and prints id
 * Retrieve data from a database
-* Operate on objects individually using commands
+*   show - prints string representation of an instance, using class name and id to specify
 * Destroy an instance based on the class name and ID
+*   destroy - deletes an instance, specified by class name and id
+* Update the ID or attribute of an instance
-* Update an instance based on the class name and ID by adding or updating attribute
+*   update - update an instance based on the class name and ID by adding or updating attributes
+* Print out readable information on an instance
-* Print a string representation of an instance based on the class name and ID
+*   all - prints a string representation of an instance based on the class name and ID
-* Save all user-made changes into a JSON file
+* Exit the console
+*   quit or EOF - terminates the program
+* Do nothing!
+*   <emptyline> - overwrites the default emptyline command and does nothing!

 ## Use Case Examples